Equipment

 Over they years, I have acquired all sorts of equipment and telescopes.
 Some of it was very good and some of it was pretty bad.
 This gallery and discussion below may help you make a decision when acquiring astronomical equipment of your own.

 My first telescopes were all small refractors.
-The first scope that delivered reasonable images was a Focal 40mm refractor I got for my birthday.
+The first scope that delivered reasonable images was a Focal 40mm refractor I got for my birthday in 1972.
 It was a table top tripod and delivered an amazing 50X.
 However, I did manage to get started with this instrument.
 I learned the lunar features, saw the moons of Jupiter dance about the planet, was dazzled by Saturns rings, and I also managed to see a few open clusters in my Messier catalogue with the instrument.
 Over the next few years, I managed to move upward in my telescopes.
-I had a 2-inch refractor that performed just a bit better than the table top scope and a year or two later finally got a quality second hand 3-inch refractor made by Edmund telescopes.
+I received a 2-inch refractor as a christmas present in 1972.
+It performed just a bit better than the table top scope and, in 1975, I finally got a quality second hand 3-inch refractor made by Edmund telescopes.
 I was able to observe almost the entire Messier catalogue with the 3-inch.
 Unfortunately, it began to fail on me.
 The big equatorial head rusted and broke.
 Then the focusing tube rack broke on me.
 As a result, I had to focus by pulling the tube in and out by hand.
 I used the old two-inch scope mount to create a working mount and the scope performed well until I joined the navy.

 After I joined the Navy, I realized I needed something portable as I seemed to move from place to place as I went through my early training.
 After several months, I decided on a fancy new telescope that seemed ideal for my needs.
 I bought the "big red ball" - the Astroscan 2001.
 The 4-1/4" reflecting telescope was a nice little scope and it served me well for about four years.
 I even learned to take afocal images through this telescope.
 My prize photographs were of a Venus occultation in December 1978.